 - Have contingency plans for your family during school closures.
 Ask your employer about working from home, not only to prepare for school closures, but also to prevent possible exposure.

 - Support each other, regardless of race, ethnicity or nationality, and including individuals who have become ill.
 Show compassion and support for individuals and communities most closely impacted and anyone who might be sick.

 - Do you have travel plans?
-Take time to read the CDC’s guidance on travel (available on SRHD.org) to see how your plans may be affected.
+Take time to read the CDC’s guidance on travel (Travel | CDC) to see how your plans may be affected.